cilevanmarken/BayesDiff/README.md

 #### Laplace & Hessian

 Bayesian approaches can be used for uncertainty quantification in Diffusion Models.
-One such Bayesian approach is Last Layer Laplace Approximation (LLLA), which can be applied to models post-hoc and is very cost-efficient.
+One such Bayesian approach that is used in the 'BayesDiff" paper is Last Layer Laplace Approximation (LLLA)(Daxberger et al., 2022).
+This approach can be applied to models post-hoc and is very cost-efficient.
+In order to get the posterior of the weight of the last layer, LLLA is performed by a Laplace approximation of the weight of the last layer $w$ while assuming the previous layer to be fixed.
+Let us denote $p(w|\mathcal{D}) = \mathcal{N}(w|w_{MAP}, H-1)$

+In the case of LLLA, we simply perform a Laplace approximation to get the posterior of the weight of the last layer w while assuming the previous layer to be fixed.
+I.e. we infer p(w|D) = N (w|wMAP, H−1) where H is the Hessian of the negative log-posterior w.r.t. w at wMAP.
+This Hessian could be easily obtained via automatic differentiation.
+We emphasize that we only deal with the weight at the last layer and not the weight of the whole network, thus the inversion of H is rarely a problem.
+For instance, even for large models such as DenseNet-201 (Huang et al., 2017) and ResNet-152 (He et al., 2016) have d = 1920 and d = 2048 respectively,7 implying that we only need to do the inversion of a single 1920 × 1920 or 2048 × 2048 matrix once.
+In the case of multi-class classification, we now have f : Rd → Rk definedbyφ 􏰀→ WMAPφ.
+Weobtainthe posterior over a random matrix W ∈ Rk×d in the form N (vec(W)|vec(WMAP), Σ) for some Σ ∈ Rdk×dk SPD.
+The procedure is still similar to the one described above, since the exact Hessian of the linear multi-class classifier can still be easily and efficiently obtained via automatic differentiation.
+Note that in this case we need to invert a dk × dk matrix, which, depending on the size of k, can be quite large.8

 LLLA approximates the predictive posterior using a Gaussian distribution centered at a local maximum denoted by $\theta_{MAP}$ and a covariance matrix corresponding to the local curvature.

 This covariance matrix is computed by approximating the inverse of the Hessian.
-Using the variance of the predictive posterior, the pixel-wise uncertainty can be computed (Daxberger et al., 2022).
+Using the variance of the predictive posterior, the pixel-wise uncertainty can be computed.

 #### Hessian free Laplace